Conflux-Chain/conflux-documentation/docs/espace/tutorials/deployContract/brownie.md

 ---
 sidebar_position: 4
 title: Deploying an ERC-20 Token Using Brownie
 description: Learn how to deploy an ERC-20 Token using Brownie.
 keywords:
   - Brownie
   - Smart Contracts
   - Python
+displayed_sidebar: eSpaceSidebar
 ---

 [Brownie](https://eth-brownie.readthedocs.io/en/stable/) is a Python-based development and testing framework for smart contracts targeting the Ethereum Virtual Machine.
 In this tutorial, we will guide you through configuring Brownie (or eth-brownie) for Conflux eSpace and demonstrate how to use Brownie scripts to deploy contracts on Conflux eSpace.